tango-controls/rfc/5/README.md

 ---
 domain: rfc.tango-controls.org
 shortname: 5/PROPERTY
-name:Property
+name: Property
 status: raw
+editor: Gwenaëlle Abeillé <gwenaelle.abeille@synchrotron-soleil.fr>
+contributors:
+  - Reynald Bourtembourg <reynald.bourtembourg@esrf.fr>
+  - Thomas Braun <thomas.braun@byte-physics.de>
+  - Andy Gotz <andy.gotz@esrf.fr>
-editor: Vincent Hardion (vincent.hardion@maxiv.lu.se)
+  - Vincent Hardion <vincent.hardion@maxiv.lu.se>
+  - Lorenzo Pivetta <lorenzo.pivetta@elettra.eu>
 ---

-This document describes the Property,  a Tango concept representing an element of configuration in order to customise a Tango element.
-This document describes version 1.0 of the Property.
+This document describes the Tango Property model.

-See also: Y/OtherTemplate
+See also: 1/TANGO, 2/Device, 4/Attribute, 6/Database, 9/DataTypes

 ## Preamble

-Copyright (c) 2019 MAX IV Laboratory.
+Copyright (c) 2019 Tango Controls

 This Specification is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This Specification is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses>.